45North75/whistle/README.md

 and some code has been retained.

 **WARNING**: This project is not remotely close to production ready.
-Expect the unexpected, and feel free to contribute bug-fixes.
+Expect the unexpected.
+Or, do use it in prod.
+It'll make your alarms _really interesting_ at midnight on a Sunday.

 ### A Lisp for Web Scraping
 Web scraping should be simple.
 It's not.
 Does this help matters?
 No, not even remotely.
 But it keeps you from having to learn a new library, instead you can learn an entire new language.
 Much easier.